Sajjon/svar/yellow_paper/yellow_paper.md

 To take the example in the diagram above, we might offer the question *“What was the year, make, and model of your first car?”* The three elements of the question allow us to break up the answer into three distinct parts.
 For “year” and “make”, we can even offer answers as selection lists of all possible years and auto manufacturers so that there can be no ambiguity, leaving only the “model” as freeform text.
 Then, the processing on that answer can reduce the example answer to “golftdi” so that later variations in the answer like “Golf TDI”, “golf tdi”, or “GOLF TDi” are all correct.

-### Multiple encrypted output private key packages
+### Multiple encryptions of the secret

-Once we have a keypair for each of the questions/answers, we can use them to protect a single final output private key.
-We encrypt the output private key into multiple packages using different combinations of question/answer key pairs to provide the level of failsafe-ness we desire.
+Each question, its correct answer, and suitable salt can be combined to produce an *entropy*.
+We can use those to entropies to protect our single secret, in a way that makes it recoverable using only a subset of the full list of questions/answers.

+To do this, we create multiple encryptions of the secret, each using a different combination of a subset of the full set of entropies we have available.
+The secret can later be decrypted if we can re-produce enough questions/answers (and the salt) to recover the set of entropies used for at least one of the encryptions of the secret.
+By choosing a number of entropies for each encryption less than the total number available, we make it possible to recover the secret with the level of failsafe-ness we desire for the user.

-For example, if we want to ask 3 questions but allow the user to answer any 2, we encrypt the output private key with every combination of 2 question/answer key pairs – 3 combinations in this case.
-This means that success in answering at least any 2 of the questions will allow one of the packages to be decrypted and the output private key temporarily recovered just for the duration of its use.
+For example, if we want to ask 3 questions but allow the user to answer any 2, we encrypt the secret with every possible combination of 2 question/answer entropies – 3 combinations in this case.
+This means that success in answering at least any 2 of the questions will allow one of the encryptions to be decrypted and the secret recovered (for the duration of its required use, and then forgotten).

-In a real system design, the choice of the number of questions, and the number of encrypted key packages, should strike a suitable balance between increased security (more questions, fewer packages allowing for fewer incorrect answers) and increased reliability (fewer questions, more packages allowing for more incorrect answers).
-This choice may be influenced by things like the guessability of the questions/answers for the users in question, and how the output private key is used in the account’s multi-signature structure.
+In a real system design, the choice of the number of questions, and the required number of correctly-answered questions (resulting in the number of encryptions of the secret), should strike a suitable balance between increased security (more questions, fewer incorrect answers allowed) and increased reliability (fewer questions, more incorrect answers allowed).
+This choice may be influenced by things like the guessability of the questions/answers for the users in question, and how the secret is used to derive keys for the account’s multi-signature structure.

 ### Saved data in the user's wallet

-To create a usable system, the user's wallet needs to store some data for later use so that it can be used automatically and so the user need not independently manage it:
+To create a usable system, the implementation should include a wallet application that stores some required data for the user so that it can be used automatically by the wallet, and so the user need not independently manage it, including:

-* Each of the encrypted output private key packages
+* Each of the encryptions of the secret
-* The salt used to create the question/answer keypairs
+* The salt used to create the question/answer entropies
-* The list of questions corresponding to the keypairs created
+* The list of questions, and structure of their answers, corresponding to the entropies created

+***Note: The last is particularly important if the implementation allows the user to choose the questions to answer from a larger list, so that they need not remember which questions they answered.
+It may also be important if, in the implementation, the list of questions available to the user may be later modified.***

-With these things, a wallet may perform the authentication by offering the questions (and the structure of their answers), using the answers and salt to decrypt at least one of the packages, and recovering the output private key for use.
+With these pieces of data, a wallet may perform the authentication by offering the questions, using the answers and salt to decrypt at least one of the encryptions, and recovering the secret temporarily for use.

 This does put some burden on the wallet software.
 Crypto wallets typically assume the idea that the user has written down their private key (or corresponding mnemonic seed phrase) and so that is the only information required to recover access.
 With the decentralized security questions concept, the wallet software has a responsibility to save the additional information that enables easy use of authentication using the security questions.
-That includes likely a backup mechanism of some kind to ensure access to this data even if, for example, a phone is lost.
+That likely should include a backup mechanism of some kind to ensure access to this data even if, for example, a phone is lost.

 The idea of backing up this data (perhaps even in the cloud) sounds concerning on the surface.
 However, note that the package of data is not "security critical" on its own.
-If an attacker is able to access this data, they have no ability to make use of the output private key without finding the correct answers to the security questions.
-With sufficient entropy in the choice of questions and structured answers, the best they have achieved is narrowing down the list of questions to answer for a social engineering attack, if they are able to research the answers for the user in question or phish the answers from them.
+If an attacker is able to access this data, they have no ability to make use of the encryptions of the secret without finding the correct answers to the security questions.
+With sufficient entropy in the implemention's choice of questions and structured answers (to make brute-forcing impractical), the best they have achieved is narrowing down the list of questions to answer for a social engineering attack, if they are able to research the answers for the user in question or phish the answers from them.

-While this means that cryptographic security is maintained in the case of a revealed data package, it does mean that the output private key the system protects should be considered "less secure" than the traditional “pure” private key that the user has securely written down somewhere that no one can discover it.
+While this means that cryptographic security is maintained in the case of a revealed data package, it does mean that the secret the system protects should be considered "more compromised" than if the secret was never input into the system whatsoever.

 This is the primary reason that we do **not** recommend this system be used to protect a private key that wields *exclusive* or *primary* control over an account, but rather as a secondary "factor" in a multi-signature scheme.
 One particularly good use may be in systems where a specific set of factors is used only for "recovery" of an account – similar to the traditional use case of calling your bank and reciting answers to your questions to prove who you are if you need to change your password.
-We'll briefly describe such a system here.
+We'll briefly describe such a system now.

 ## An Example Multi-sig System Use